xidameng/diy-ascii-art/README.md

 ### GUI-APP
 Desktop software with Graphical User Interface(GUI) that you can run without using terminal and commands

+### demo
+Open the `.txt` file in the folder and open it with browser, zoom out to see the demo ( if you are on Github, then click `raw` to view the demo)

 ## Credit
 Credit to https://github.com/MoYouNing/ImageToTxt for his work